Course Syllabus

 Evaluation #

 You will be evaluated in this course based on take-home, open-book examinations.
-In December, there will be a ‘fail-safe’ exam.
+In December, there will be a “fail-safe” exam.
 If you get a higher mark on your April exam, your April mark will be your final mark.
 If you get a higher mark on your December exam, the December mark will count for 30% of your final grade.
 The December and April exams are both open book and each will take place during a scheduled 8-hour take-home period.
-Your December Property exam is scheduled by the Associate Dean’s office for December 18, 2024.
-Your April Property exam is scheduled for April 14, 2025.
+Your December Property exam is scheduled by the Associate Dean’s office for 9AM-5PM Atlantic on December 8, 2025.
+Your April Property exam is scheduled for 9AM-5PM Atlantic on April 13, 2026.

 All examinations will be written on computer.
 Further information will be sent from the Associate Dean’s Office.
 Rules governing exams are included in the Academic Calendar.